It goes without saying that when it comes to a potential data breach, a proactive approach is highly advisable.

 For more detailed descriptions of the above three criteria, refer to the OAIC website.

 Once a data breach has been identified, the individuals at risk and the Commissioner must be notified as soon as possible.
-For more information on what to include in a data breach statement, visit the OAIC website here.

 What should a Data Breach Response Plan cover?